 *Note: Due to time constraints, we didn’t have a chance to hike the Emerald Pools (Lower, Middle, Upper) and Canyon Overlook Trail.
 So if you do have time, check them out!

 Tips For Visiting Zion National Park In the Winter

 - Prepare your car for the icy road.
-Thankfully, we did not need snow chains, snow tires, or all-wheel drive when we entered the park or on Zion Canyon Road.
+Thankfully, we did not need snow chains, snow tires, or four-wheel drive when we entered the park or on Zion Canyon Road.
 We were also lucky that the shuttle was running so we didn’t have to drive throughout the park.
 All of the places we hiked were just off the shuttle stops.
 Check the visitor center or website to see if the shuttle system is working during your visit.
-If you’re heading up to the higher elevation areas, snow tires, snow chains, or all-wheel drive will be helpful.
+If you’re heading up to the higher elevation areas, snow tires, snow chains, or four-wheel drive will be helpful.

 - Wear warm layers.
 Don’t let bad clothes ruin your experience.
 Dress properly and make sure you layer up!
 Start with a base layer (thermal layer), a fleece mid-layer, then wrap up in a down or shell jacket.
 It also wouldn’t hurt to wear gloves, beanies, scarves, or earmuffs.

 - Visit the Visitor Center.
 A stop by the visitor center can save you a ton of headaches about current road conditions and closures.
 It’s also a great place to ask about hikes, weather, activities, and ranger-led programs.
 Don’t worry, there won’t be tons of people around this time of year.

 - Don’t let the weather get you down.
 Sometimes, schedules don’t go according to plan.
 Be flexible, keep a positive attitude, and weigh your options.
 It was a rainy weekend for us, but we still managed to squeeze in a couple hikes and enjoyed all of them regardless.
 It’s all about perspective!